 • Storage: While some doorbell cameras, like the ADT doorbell camera, record and store video clips, other smart doorbells use local storage and don’t or require a premium subscription to receive recording services.

 • Installation: Most video doorbells require professional installation to hardwire the device into the existing doorbell system.
-Some doorbell cameras, like the Ring Video Doorbell 3, allow for do-it-yourself (DIY) installation and the doorbell is installed using screws and a mounting plate.
+Some doorbell cameras, such as the Ring Battery Doorbell Plus, allow for do-it-yourself (DIY) installation and the doorbell is installed using screws and a mounting plate.

 • Video cameras vs. video doorbells: While video doorbells record video and allow communication, they are most effective for quick alerts and talking with visitors.
 If you’re looking for a more extensive video security solution, you may want to go with a home security camera that provides more robust storage solutions and sharper video quality.
 Security cameras, like Abode’s Outdoor Smart Camera, can be used anywhere, including your front door.